jpklock2/vision-based-landing-guidance/pose_estimation/README.md

 ## Camera Calibration

-The camera_calibration folder must contain the camera_matrix.pkl and the distortion.pkl files, refering to the intrinsic parameters of the camera and its distortion coefficients, respectively.
-The camera_matrix.pkl is a pickle file of a numpy matrix of the following format:

 The camera_calibration folder must include two files: camera_matrix.pkl and distortion.pkl.
 These files contain the camera's intrinsic parameters and distortion coefficients, respectively.

 - camera_matrix.pkl: A pickle file storing a NumPy matrix that represents the camera's intrinsic parameters in the following format: